redhawk668/ZX-Spectrum-S-Video/README.md

 - 4x M2.5 nuts

 # Summary
 Once you have built the little circuit, solder in wires for luma in, chroma in and +5 volt in.
-Make the wires for luma in and +5 volt about 50mm, PCB layout is on an Issue 2 a bit different than Issue 3 and above.
-50mm for the chroma wire is long enough for an Issue 2.
+Make the wires for luma in and +5 volt about 50mm.
+PCB layout on an Issue 2 is a bit different than Issue 3 and above.
+50mm for the chroma wire should be long enough for an Issue 2.
 Issue 3 and above needs a bit longer wire.

 ![alt text](https://github.com/redhawk668/ZX-Spectrum-S-Video/blob/master/IMG_20200522_165732.jpg)